nyalloc/nyalloc/README.md

 # Hey there! 🎉

 My name is Stuart Adams.
-I am a Software Engineer at Codeplay Software.

 You can find me at: